In one of her most famous quotations, one I covered in this post, Ayn Rand had this to say about compromise:

 But, in situations related to morality and your view of virtue, compromise is evil.
 It is morally wrong.
 That’s why it is wrong to make peace with evil and right to destroy it.

 Take pedophilia, for example.
-“Compromise” would mean going along with morally reprehensible bills such as California’s SB 145 that, in effect, legalize pedophilia.
+“Compromise” would mean going along with morally reprehensible bills such as California’s SB 145.
 It would mean, in the name of “compromising” with the radical left and making peace with evil, allowing predators to take advantage of innocent children.
 Destroying evil would mean passing bills like Arizona’s HB 2889, which would lock pedophiles up for life.
 The Arizona bill would destroy the evil that is molesting children, the California bill would mean “compromising.”

 Which is it virtuous to support?
 The answer, to those of us that have morals, should be obvious.
 Compromising with evil is evil.